spacemeshos/testnet-guide/spacemesh0.1.md

 ## What is not part of Spacemesh 0.1

+Here are some scenarios that are not yet supported in the Spacemesh 0.1 Testnet release:

-- Joining the Testnet from a Node and a CLI wallet built from source code.
+1. Join the Testnet from a Node and a CLI wallet built directly from source code.
-- Getting Smesh coins from a tap
+2. Get Smesh coins from a tap.
-- A block explorer and a dashboard
+3. Browse the Testnet using a block explorer and a dashboard
-- Running the App in Wallet-only mode without a Node
+4. Run the App in Wallet-only mode without a Node
+5. Run a node without producing blocks.

-We plan to introduce these roll out these features into subsequent Spacemesh Testnet releases throughout 2020.
+We plan to introduce these roll out software to support these use cases in subsequent Spacemesh Testnet releases throughout 2020.

 ## Spacemesh 0.1 Cheat Sheet